marionmck/My-Coding-Projects/README.md

 - HTML, CSS
 - JavaScript & Luxon JS library for date and time manipulation.
-- PHP: Object-oriented programming in PHP, utilizing autoloading classes for efficient code organization.
+- PHP: Object-oriented programming and utiliSing autoloading classes.
-- MySQL for storing and retrieving data for the calendar.
+- MySQL for storing and retrieving student event data.

 #### Screenshots or Demo